Florida GOP lawmakers seek to ban abortion after 6 weeks

 “We should not be forcing or asking people to disclose things they are not ready to do,” said Book, who is a survivor of sexual assault.

-State Rep. Anna Eskamani, D-Orlando, said the ban “will force millions of people out of state to seek care and others will be forced into pregnancy.”
+State Rep. Anna Eskamani, an Orlando Democrat, said the ban “will force millions of people out of state to seek care and others will be forced into pregnancy.”

 “No one wants Ron DeSantis in the exam room with us; personal medical decisions should be between me, my family, my doctor and my faith — not politicians,” Eskamani said in a prepared statement.